wheelerbrazeau/docs.erisindustries.com/tutorials/contracts-deploying.md

 }
 ```

 What does this contract do?
 Well, it isn't very interesting we know.
 It merely `gets` and `sets` a value which is an unsigned integer type.
-Obviously, Idi wasn't the smartest man alive.

 # Fixup your epm.yaml